 Then finish everything off with blue cheese spread throughout the salad to provide an even punch of flavor.
 Drizzle with the remaining dressing and enjoy!

 Want all your meals to take 10 minutes or less?
-Save time on all of your favorite meal prep recipes with pre-cooked, healthy ingredients from Trifecta a la carte.
+Find 20 chicken meal prep recipes here and save time on all of your favorite meal prep recipes with pre-cooked, healthy ingredients from Trifecta a la carte.

 Serve this With